fhinzen/fhinzen.github.io/_pages/Data_life.md

 ---

 ### NAIC Reference Interest Rate
-I have gathered the longest available time-series of the reference interest rate which is used to value life insurance liabilities according to statutory reserve valuation.
+I have gathered the longest available time series of the reference interest rate which is used to value life insurance liabilities according to statutory reserve valuation.
 [Get the data on Github.](https://github.com/MaximilianJHuber/Life-Reserve-Rate)

 <img src="/assets/img/Reserve Rates3.png" alt="drawing" width="778"/>